gkrizek/bash-lambda-layer/README.md

 - The AWS CLI appears to be much slower than most of the AWS SDKs.
 Take this into consideration when comparing Bash with another language and evaluating execution times.

+- If a command is logging unwanted messages to `stderr` that are being picked up in your response, you can see if there is something similiar to a `--silent` flag.
+If there is not, you can remove the messages to `stderr` by redirecting to /dev/null (`2>/dev/null`) or redirecting `stderr` to `stdout` for that command (`2>&1`) to send them to CloudWatch.

 - With this method there is no `context` in the function, only `event` data.
 The `event` data is sent to your function as the first parameter.
 So to access the `event` data, use `$1`, for example `EVENT_DATA=$1`.
 In order to give some details that were availabe in the `context`, I export a few additional variables.

     `AWS_LAMBDA_REQUEST_ID` - AWS Lambda Request ID